anchoranalysis/anchor-gui/README.md

 It contains the **GUI** for Anchor - a Swing graphical application.

+**Note the GUI is considered a legacy part of Anchor, whose primary interface is through the command-line client**.

 ## What is Anchor?

 Anchor is a platform for image analysis, developed by [Owen Feehan](http://www.owenfeehan.com) at: